MaleehaShafiq/DataAnalysisUsingPython/README.md

   - Matplotlib and Seaborn for data visualization

 ## Conclusion
-This analysis provides insights into the dynamics of Airbnb listings in Paris, highlighting the impact of regulatory changes on the market.import pandas as pd import numpy as np
+This analysis provides insights into the dynamics of Airbnb listings in Paris, highlighting the impact of regulatory changes on the market.